bryanhain97/bryanhain97/README.md

 - 👋 Hi, I’m @bryanhain97, im from berlin and i'm 23 years old.

-- 👀 I’m interested in programming, computer hardware architecture and crypto.
+- 👀 I’m interested in web development, computer hardware architecture and cryptocurrency.

 - 🌱 I’m currently learning programming.
 I started learning how to code in september of 2020 and im currently working my way through the freecodecamp.org courses.

-- 💞️ I’m looking to collaborate on everything that helps me build my knowledge in programming... so far i can't offer to much value by myself but i'd love to learn.
+- 💞️ I’m looking to collaborate on everything that helps me build my knowledge.
+I'm currently learning HTML CSS and JavaScript.
 - 📫 How to reach me:
      bryanhain97@gmail.com
      https://www.linkedin.com/in/bryan-hain-572568206/